This afternoon, I was watching some kids run around and play in the way that only small children can – without care, without thought, without worry.

 I’m an attorney that took off on my birthday in December of 2008 to circumnavigate the globe without ever getting on an airplane.
 After 16 months, 6 continents and 44 countries, I made it all the way back home.
 Right now, I am back on the road writing about it all.

-6 Responses to “Playtime and Favorite Pictures from RTW Trip” Subscribe
+5 thoughts on “Playtime and Favorite Pictures from RTW Trip

 I love the one of the little boy in the green stripped shirt with his hand on his chest.
 Such potential in his smile…